top of page

 Other Projects:

-Other projects include research on voter perceptions of sexual harassment in politics, western regional identities in Canada, and gender, race, and decorum in Canada's Parliament.
+Other on-going projects include research on voter perceptions of sexual harassment in municipal politics, the role of Integrity Commissioners in addressing gender-based violence in municipal politics, gendered deliberations on Bill C-65 in the Senate of Canada, and gender-sensitizing Canada's Parliament.